heisler3030/node-address-screen/README.md

 Accepts a flat-file list of addresses and generates a CSV output file.

 Returns attribution and risk rating based on your configured risk rules.
-Additional columns for total USD exposure in 37 entity categories.
+Additional columns for total USD exposure across each of the Chainalysis entity categories.

 # Usage
 ```